sagnik119/LLM_Utilized_Rank/README.md

 **Option A: LoRA Fine-Tuning (Recommended)**

-# use this option for finetuning uncompressed models
+# use this option for finetuning original models
 ```bash
 python scripts/finetune_llamafactory.py \
   --preset lora \